* Dollar gains after U.S. payrolls rise by 175,000 in May

-NEW YORK, June 7 The dollar and global equity
+NEW YORK, June 7 The dollar rose and global

-markets advanced on Friday after U.S. jobs data for May quashed
+equity markets rallied on Friday after U.S. jobs data for May

-investors' concerns that the Federal Reserve would soon start
+quashed investors' concerns that the Federal Reserve would soon

-Nevertheless, investors are coming around to the notion that
+Still, investors are coming around to the notion that the

 Employment outside the farming sector in the world's leading